Todd Monroe, PhD, RN, FAAN

 Current Research Interests

-Dr. Monroe’s overall program of research is aimed at using psychophysical and neurophysiological approaches to study aging, cognition, and pain in older adults.
-His team comprises one of the few labs in the world using neuroimaging methods to study pain in people with dementia.
-The success of the lab is attributed to maintaining strong campus and community partnerships.
-Our team draws on years of clinical experience in critical care, community health, neuroimaging, psychiatry, neuroscience, and radiologic science.
-By using a translational foundation and a strong interdisciplinary team of scientist from nursing, medicine, and radiology–we are pushing the frontiers of AD research on pain in a new and exciting directions.
-Our philosophy is to involve the family/caregiver in our studies.
-His team recently completed one of the first neuroimaging studies to report sex-differences in pain reports and brain activity in a sample of healthy older adults.
-Dr. Monroe and his team also have ongoing studies aimed at describing how Alzheimer’s disease alters verbal pain reports and impacts pain processing in the brain.
-In addition, Dr. Monroe works with an interdisciplinary team to examine how the interaction of providers, families, and systems impact the management of pain in older adults.
+Dr. Monroe’s overall program of research is aimed at using psychophysical and neurophysiological approaches to study the effect of aging and cognition on pain in older adults.
+His team is one of few using neuroimaging methods to study pain in people with Alzheimer’s disease.
+Our group draws on years of clinical experience in critical care, community health, neuroimaging, psychiatry, neuroscience, and radiologic science.
+By using a translational approach and a strong interdisciplinary team of scientist from nursing, medicine, and radiology, we are pushing the research on pain and aging in new and exciting directions.
+In addition to using psychophysical and neurophysiological methods, Dr. Monroe works with an interdisciplinary team to examine how the interaction of providers, families, and systems impact the management of pain in older adults.

 Ongoing Research and Grant Support

 Age-Related Differences in Psychophysical and Neurobiological Response to Pain.

 Pain Reports and Brain Activation Patterns in People with Alzheimer’s Disease (AD).

 Vanderbilt VICTR (K equivalent) Role: PI (Primary Mentor: John Gore)

 Early Nurse Detection of Delirium Superimposed on Dementia – END DSD.